mahendran-indiabees/MyScripts/Doc/Git/GitCommands.md

 #### git commit
 git commit command will commit your staged files to local repository.

-Below command will commit your changes to local repository with commit messages
+Below command will commit your changes to local repository with your custom commit messages
 ```
 git commit -m "Your Commit messages"
 ```